JJHH17/upskillHub/README.md

 - You will also find JavaFX installed under "lib", which can be installed via: https://openjfx.io/
 1. Install JavaFX (SDK version 24.0.2)
 2. Extract the Zip and add it to the lib directory
+3. Select "File -> Project Structure -> Libraries" Add the JavaFX .jar files (found in the lib directory of the JavaFX package).